 Free California LLC Operating Agreement

 So, you’ve decided to use an operating agreement, but you can’t find an official form on the Secretary of State’s forms page.
 That’s because it doesn’t exist.
-Since it’s not a required filing, the state doesn’t maintain an official form or template, so you’ll need to draft your own.
+Since it’s not a required filing, the state doesn’t maintain an official form or template.

 Whether you’re using a template or starting from scratch, here’s a quick and easy guide for what to include: